Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 the truth or what you are actually thinking, play nice as 60 or so congressional Democrats boycott your inauguration,

-many challenge your legitimacy, some are planning for your impeachment, and former Republican presidents
+many challenge your legitimacy, some plan for your impeachment, and former Republican presidents openly state

-openly state they did not vote for you."
+they did not vote for you."
 The hypocrisy is astounding.
-Only the Lord knows how this is going to play
+Only the Lord knows how this is going to play out over the

 To be clear, I am not making Trump into some sort of great saint or deliverer of the American people.
 I have made

-the point in previous issues that he is not our deliverer; Christ is!
-Time will tell where his place in history will reside.
+the point elsewhere that he is not our deliverer—Jesus is!
+Time will tell where Trump's place in history will reside.

 Without a doubt, he is a rough stone, but the Lord is good at polishing stones into His likeness.
 Some think he is a